clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 # Sequencing data formats and visualization
-In this computer lab we will talk about and have a look at the most common file formats used for next-generation sequencing data.
+In this computer lab we will have a look at the most common file formats used for next-generation sequencing data.

 ## FASTQ
-To store the countless reads generated in short read sequencing along with additional information, the FASTQ file fomrat was developped as a progression of the FASTA file format.
+To store the countless reads generated in short read sequencing along with additional information, the FASTQ file format was developed as a progression of the FASTA file format.

-FASTQ files often contain multiple reads that are described in four rows:
+FASTQ files often contain multiple reads where each read is described using four rows:

 1. A sequence identifier, row starts with @